oracle/graal/truffle/docs/T-Trace-Manual.md

 Hundred thousand prime numbers in 69 ms
 ```

-and now let's compare it to the time running with the T-Trace script:
+and now let's compare it to execution time when running with the **T-Trace** script enabled:

 ```bash
 $ graalvm/bin/js --ttrace=function-count.js sieve.js | tail -n 5